PeterHuberSg/StorageLib/Design.md

 might get written and the .csv file contains the history instead.
 When the application then starts again, the history will be executed, with the result that the data in RAM is the same as when the application stopped suddenly.

+# Challenges
+## What should happen when a child gets "deleted"

+One challenge is that an instance cannot get truly deleted in .NET.
+It's only possible to remove all references to an instance.

+Another challenge is that in a 1:c relationship, the child is not nullable and must always have a parent.
+If a child has a parent, then *StorageLib* ensures that that parent has a link (reference) back to that child.
+So if the child gets released, i.e. removed from the `Children` `DataStore` in the *Data Context*, the parent has still a reference to the child.

+In theory, this problem could be solved by updating the `Parent` property in the child to null, which would remove the child from the `Children` `List` in the parent.
+That's not "nice" from a design point of view, because releasing an item from the *Data Context* should not change the property values of that instance.
+Also, in an 1:c relationship, it is not possible to set the `Parent` to null.

+Even worse is a *readonly* 1:c relationship, where the `Parent` property in the child is readonly.
+When the child gets created, immediately a parent child relationship gets established.
+Once the child should get "deleted", C# doesn't allow the reference to its parent to be changed, meaning the garbage collector can never remove that child.

+As a consequence, even a deleted (released) child is still part of its parent's `Children` collection.

 # Further Documentation